Wednesday, December 30, 2020

 But Curmie didn’t get his moniker by cheerful acquiescence to what he’s being told, and Carlson’s skepticism about the hyping of the vaccines doesn’t strike Curmie as totally out of line.

-Carlson makes some good points: no one ought to pay any particular attention to what Melinda Gates has to say about the topic.
+Carlson makes some good points: no one ought to pay any particular attention to what Melinda Gates has to say about the topic, for example.
 The desire on the part of Twitter and Facebook to eliminate any real discussion of the legitimacy of the vaccine is disturbing to the extent that the regulations appear to extend beyond the propagation of literally false information.
 It is true that there has never been a successful vaccine for a similar disease.
 The proclamation by Ian McKellen (a.k.a. “the Gandalf actor” – is McKellen “He who must not be named” on Fox?) that he felt “euphoric” after the injection is indeed silly.

 And the rollout does in fact have something of the hype surrounding “a Hollywood blockbuster or the new iPhone.”
 Finally, it is legitimate to wonder if drugs that are authorized on an emergency basis have been subjected to the same level of objective scrutiny as those which go through the normal vetting process.